pyflies/pyflies/README.rst

 =======

-`pyFlies <http://igordejanovic.github.io/pyFlies/>`_ is a Domain-Specific Language (DSL) for cognitive experiments modeling.
-It is meant to be simple to learn and readable.
+`pyFlies <http://igordejanovic.github.io/pyFlies/>`_ is a Domain-Specific Language (DSL) for reaction time experiments modeling.
+It is meant to be highly readable and simple to learn.

 A code for various run-time platforms can be generated from the experiment description.
 Futhermore, model can be directly interpreted if the run-time